 Intake is when the air/fuel mixture enters the cylinder and gets compressed by the piston.
 The timing of this event in relation to the other events in the cycle determines whether it’s a four-stroke or two-stroke engine.
 Compression raises the pressure which will cause an increase in temperature for a given volume of gas; this will lead to higher efficiency and more power (since work is done on that gas).
 Power takes place when fuel ignites from spark plugs or compression due to high pressures created by pistons moving up and down, respectively.
 Finally, exhaust occurs when burned gases are pushed out through an opening at one end.

 The sound of knocking in your engine, also known as pinging, can indicate a variety of issues.
 Some may be simple to repair, while others may indicate significant damage.
-When the fuel and air mixture is incorrect, the fuel burns in uneven pockets rather than uniform bursts, resulting in the knocking sound.
+When the fuel and air mixture is incorrect, the fuel burns in uneven pockets rather than uniform bursts, resulting in a knocking sound.
 It can damage the piston and cylinder wall if left untreated.

 Check If You are Using Fuel with the Right Octane Rating